Bill Nye the Science Guy: Noggin shorts

-In September 1999, Bill Nye signed a multi-year deal to develop and star in original programs for Noggin, a cable channel co-owned by Nickelodeon and the Children's Television Workshop.
+In September 1999, Bill Nye signed a multi-year deal to develop and star in original programs for Noggin, a cable channel co-owned by MTV Networks and the Children's Television Workshop (now known as Sesame Workshop).
 In addition to producing the new content, Noggin acquired all 100 episodes of Bill Nye the Science Guy; this made it the first-ever program acquisition by the channel.
 Noggin and Nye chose not to develop new episodes of the show, and instead created original shorts featuring Nye, in character and costume from Bill Nye the Science Guy.
 In the shorts, Nye's "Science Guy" persona worked as the "head sparkologist" of Noggin, and he tried to find out what topics sparked viewers' imaginations.
 Bill Nye told Multichannel News that he was interested in creating multiple original shows for Noggin, including a math-based series and one "showing kids how to exercise good judgment."

+Bill Nye also hosted "Noggin's What Sparks You?
+Special," a half-hour special that aired on April 7, 2000.

 Impact

 In conjunction with the production of Bill Nye the Science Guy, KCTS-TV conducted several research studies that evaluated how effective the program was as an educational tool.
 In one study, it was found that viewers of the program made more observations and sophisticated classifications than non-viewers.
 In surveys of elementary students who watched the program, most children concluded that Nye made "kids like science more".
 When surveyed whether Nye was a scientist or actor and comedian, most students asserted he was a scientist, though many said both.
 Students also described Nye almost equally as both "funny" and "smart", and believed he was a "source of good information."